-Discussion 1: "Who Am I?"
+Discussion 1 "Who am I?"
 Identity Exploration

-The purpose of this discussion is to help you understand various aspects of your identity.
+The purpose of this activity is to help you understand various aspects of your identity.
 For this activity you will work independently, and then share your work with the class.

+LO5.
 Apply personal, social, and cultural identities to personal experiences.